MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/web-client-whatsnew.md

 - Improved support for using an Input Method Editor in the remote session.
 To learn more about using an Input Method Editor with the web client, check out [Connect to Azure Virtual Desktop with the web client](/azure/virtual-desktop/connect-web).
 - Changed the **All Resources** page UI.
 - Fixed several connection sequence failures where web client returned a *General Protocol Error*.
-- Fixed keyboard input issues where specific key sequences were not handled appropriately.
+- Fixed keyboard input issues where specific key sequences weren't handled appropriately.
 - Accessibility improvements.

 ## Updates for version 1.0.21.0
 *Date published: 11/15/2019*

 - Added support for using an Input Method Editor (IME) in the remote session to input complex characters.
-- Fixed a regression where users could not copy and paste into the remote session on macOS devices.
+- Fixed a regression where users couldn't copy and paste into the remote session on macOS devices.
 - Fixed a regression where local Windows Key was sent to the remote session on Firefox.
 - Added link to RDWeb password change when enabled by your administrator.